cylc/cylc-admin/docs/proposal-spawn-on-d.md

 as finished (the failure was handled). `B.1` gets removed (parents finished) but `C.1` will be stuck as waiting because not all of its parents finished.
 This is essentially a workflow design error: the handled failure does not result in the workflow continuing.

-However, we can still remove such orphaned waiting tasks once the pool moves beyond the point where anyone could possibly trigger them (in the example, once `C.1` is the only task remaining in cycle point 1 there is no point in retaining it).
+We *could* still remove such orphaned waiting tasks *if* the pool moves beyond the point where anyone could possibly trigger them (in the example, once `C.1` is the only task remaining in cycle point 1 there is no point in retaining it) but (a) as argued above there's not much point; and (b) we don't want reflow tasks that are waiting on an off-flow output to be cleaned up by cycle point housekeeping (however, we could just turn off this housekeeping for reflows).

 ### Failed tasks